 An article published in Scientific American sheds more light on slow-to-smile bubs.
 In his piece, psychiatrist Daniel Barron suggests that while “brain networks responsible for sight, touch, hearing and movement were well-formed at birth” those that govern other functions – like registering happiness – are still a work-in-progress.

 Babies may learn to recognise happiness later

-“Being happy requires a fair amount of self-referential thinking,” Dustin Scheinost, a dad and an assistant professor with appointments in the Department of Radiology and Biomedical Imaging, and Yale’s Child Study Center suggested in the Scientific American article.
+“Being happy requires a fair amount of self-referential thinking,” Dustin Scheinost, a dad and assistant professor with appointments in the Department of Radiology and Biomedical Imaging and Yale’s Child Study Center suggested in the Scientific American article.

 “Being in pain or being unhappy doesn’t require that in the same way … To be happy, you have to know that you’re happy,” Dustin suggested.

 “A lot of [babies’] unhappiness initially isn’t really un-happiness but rather low-level feelings like ‘I’m hungry’ or ‘I’m wet.’
 It’s not like ‘oh man, I would be really happy if I weren’t sitting in this wet diaper’.”